Call us: 651-291-7263

 Truck Manufacturer

-If the truck has a mechanical issue, such as a defective part, the manufacturer of the truck or the part could be liable for the accident.
+If a truck accident involves a mechanical issue, such as a defective part, the manufacturer of the truck or the part could be liable for the accident.
 If the truck manufacturer issued a recall of the part before the accident occurred and the trucking company chose to ignore it, the trucking company could still be liable.

 Truck Loaders